chands/DocFlow-Lite/PLAN.md

    - Integration with productivity tools
    - Export to various formats

-## Monetization Strategy

-1. **Freemium Model**
-   - Basic features free for all users
-   - Premium features available through subscription
-   - One-time purchase options for specific feature sets

-2. **Premium Features**
-   - Advanced document processing
-   - Increased storage capacity
-   - Collaboration tools
-   - Priority support

-3. **Enterprise Solutions**
-   - Custom deployments for businesses
-   - Enhanced security features
-   - User management and permissions
-   - Integration with existing systems

-## Success Metrics

-1. **User Engagement**
-   - Number of documents processed
-   - Time spent in application
-   - Feature usage statistics

-2. **Performance**
-   - Document processing speed
-   - Application load time
-   - Offline reliability

-3. **User Satisfaction**
-   - User feedback and ratings
-   - Feature request patterns
-   - Support ticket analysis

 ## Development Guidelines

 1. **Code Quality**
    - Follow TypeScript best practices
-   - Maintain comprehensive test coverage
+   - Use interfaces for component props and data structures
-   - Document code thoroughly
+   - Document code with JSDoc comments
+   - Avoid using 'any' type; use proper typing

+2. **Component Development**
+   - Use Shadcn UI components when available
+   - Follow Tailwind CSS mobile-first approach
+   - Use Radix UI primitives for complex interactive components
+   - Maintain consistent dark/light mode support

-2. **Performance**
+3. **Performance**
-   - Optimize for speed and responsiveness
-   - Minimize bundle size
+   - Minimize state updates and side effects
-   - Efficient resource usage

-3. **Accessibility**
-   - Follow WCAG guidelines
-   - Support keyboard navigation
-   - Screen reader compatibility

-4. **Security**
+   - Use React.memo for expensive components
-   - Implement secure client-side storage
+   - Implement proper loading states for async operations
-   - Protect user data and privacy
-   - Regular security audits
+   - Use dynamic imports for code splitting when appropriate

+4. **Naming Conventions**
+   - Use PascalCase for component names
+   - Use camelCase for variables, functions, and instances
+   - Use kebab-case for directory names
+   - Use descriptive names with auxiliary verbs (isLoading, hasError)

 ## Conclusion

-DocFlow Lite aims to provide a streamlined, browser-based document management solution that respects user privacy and works reliably offline.
-By focusing on core document processing features and an intuitive user experience, the application will offer significant value while maintaining simplicity and performance.
+DocFlow Lite has made significant progress in providing a streamlined, browser-based document management solution that respects user privacy and works reliably offline.
+The application now offers core document processing features with an intuitive user experience, while maintaining simplicity and performance.

+Recent improvements have addressed key usability issues and enhanced the document management experience.
+The comprehensive documentation created will support future development and make it easier for new contributors to understand the project architecture and codebase.

-The project will be developed iteratively, with regular testing and feedback incorporation to ensure it meets user needs effectively.
-The foundation built in this initial phase will support future enhancements and potential monetization strategies.
+The foundation built so far will support future enhancements and potential monetization strategies, with a focus on maintaining the application's core principles of privacy, simplicity, and offline functionality.